West Cork Development Partnership employs two Rural Recreation Officers as part of the Rural Recreation Programme.

 Contact Details

 Projects need to have full support of the Community to ensure success.
 The Rural Recreation Officers would be delighted to hear from Community Groups, businesses and individuals in relation to projects in their area.
-If you have an idea or plans to develop a recreation project, please feel free to contact Joe Cronin or Jennifer Davidson for advice and information.
+If you have an idea or plans to develop a recreation project, please feel free to contact Joe Cronin or Michael O’Brien for advice and information.

 Contact: Joe Cronin (The Beara Way), Rural Recreation Officer, West Cork Development Partnership, the Warner Centre, Barrack St., Bantry, Co.
 Cork.
 P75W624